 Each term we hold parent consultations to discuss their child's progress, individual achievements and next steps.
-At the end of the year, parents receive a full report stating where they are in their learning.
+For all Reception children: parents receive a full report at the end of the academic year, stating where they are in their learning.
 This information is also passed onto the Local Authority as part of a statutory requirement.